gaurvism/Words/README.md

-# Words of the Day
+# Words of the Month

-Join us on the path to learn a new word everyday.
+Join us on the path to learn a new words.

 Just go through and learn fascinating words.